First Round Capital: Programs

-In 2012 First Round Capital created the Dorm Room Fund, a $10 million fund focused on investments in student-run startups.
+In 2012, First Round Capital created the Dorm Room Fund, a fund focused on investments in student-run startups.In 2012 First Round Capital created the Dorm Room Fund, a $10 million fund focused on investments in student-run startups.
 In 2019, the firm launched the Graduate Fund, a pre-seed fund for recent graduates of undergraduate or master's programs.
 The firm is operated by full-time undergraduate and graduate students.
-It has backed companies that have raised a combined $300 million in venture capital from investors including Y Combinator, Sequoia Capital, Andreessen Horowitz, and Union Square Ventures.
-The firm has teams in San Francisco, New York City, Philadelphia, and Boston.